How An Air Impact Wrench Works

 A pneumatic impact wrench or an air impact wrench is a power tool that makes use of air source to remove as well as tighten nuts and bolts at high-speed.
 This power tool is different from other types of power wrenches as this tool can actually deliver torque in instant jolts and not in a steady force.
 This power tool makes use of strong twisting motions to free stubborn bolts that have become rather tight due to rust and other elements.
 With this tool's multiple sharp as well as short torque applications, this can remove even the most stubborn fasteners.

-There are different models on this type of power tool.
+There are different models of this kind of power tool.
 The models differ in terms of torque and weight.
-These aspects affect the usability of the tool. with the drive mechanism, this tool has a lot of competitors.
+These aspects affect the usability of the tool.
+With the drive mechanism, this tool has a lot of competitors.
 Moreover, there are also tools that are cordless and electric powered.
 Depending on the purpose and type of job that you need to complete, you may need to decide whether or not an air impact wrench is a right tool for you.

 An impact wrench comes with a housing that is shaped like a gun.
-This is designed with a bit that comes with a nut driver attachment, air cord and a handle.
-The air cord delivers the compressed air towards a chamber inside the pneumatic wrench.
+This is designed with a bit that comes with a nut driver attachment, air hose, and a handle.
+The air hose delivers the compressed air towards a chamber inside the pneumatic wrench.
 Once the compressed air comes in contact with the turbine-shaped motor inside the tool, the motor spins.
-The trigger mechanism in this tool allows the air to come in contact with the motor.
+The trigger mechanism in this device allows the air to come in contact with the motor.
 Thus, power is released.
-For the other types of impact wrenches like those that makes use of electricity, the motor functions once electricity is provided.
+For the other types of impact wrenches like those that makes use of electricity, the motor functions once power is provided.

 Step 1: Assembly